• Skip to primary navigation

 YUGSA: Who we are

-The York University Graduate Students’ Association (YUGSA) is a membership-driven organization, representing over 6,000 graduate students at York University.
-We are made up of the YUGSA Council, the Executives, Staff, and YOU – the graduate students.
+The York University Graduate Students’ Association (YUGSA) is a membership-driven organization representing over 6,000 graduate students at York University.
+We are comprised of the YUGSA Council, the Executives, Staff, and YOU - the graduate students.
 We represent YOUR interests by advocating on your behalf and providing services to improve your experience as a graduate student.

 YUGSA Staff